 Price: $295 Book

-Pregnancy discrimination litigation has seen a sharp increase in recent years.
-With pregnancy-related cases now making up a growing portion of the case load of plaintiff employment lawyers and with the many cutting-edge issues unique to these cases, a resource is needed that expertly analyzes this area of the law.
-BNA Books’ title, The Pregnancy Discrimination Act: A Guide for Plaintiff Employment Lawyers, is the only treatise available on the market that fills this demand, providing the unique strategies and guidance on pregnancy discrimination litigation that plaintiff lawyers require to effectively represent their clients in PDA cases.
+Pregnancy discrimination litigation has seen a sharp increase in recent years, and pregnancy-related cases now make up a growing portion of the case load of plaintiff employment lawyers.
+The Pregnancy Discrimination Act: A Guide for Plaintiff Employment Lawyers provides the unique strategies and guidance on pregnancy discrimination litigation that plaintiff lawyers require in order to effectively represent their clients in PDA cases.
 The book also contains extensive analysis regarding case law that is favorable to defendants, making it a useful source of information for management lawyers in advising their clients and litigating cases.

 This treatise covers essential topics including: Supreme Court Cases related to pregnancy discrimination; cases regarding whether a condition is sufficiently related to pregnancy that the PDA is applicable; circumstantial proof of pregnancy discrimination including proximity in time; proof of knowledge of pregnancy; discriminatory comments and stereotypes related to family caregiver responsibilities; the requirement of PDA plaintiffs to compare themselves to nonpregnant, temporarily disabled employees and the numerous exceptions to the requirement to use comparator evidence; and unique aspects of comparators in PDA cases.